 When using a secure, encrypted connection, give special consideration to any HTML links you include.
-Specifically, be aware of the consequences of mixing the secure content of your site with content from a location that is not secure.
+Specifically, be aware of the consequences of mixing the secure content with content from a location that is not secure.
 For example, linking to an image, script, or style sheet via an HTTP based URL instead of a secure HTTPS based URL.
-This is referred to as mixed content, because the main HTML of your page was loaded using a secure, HTTPS connection, but additional content on the page is referenced by an HTTP call which includes no security.
+This is referred to as mixed content, because the main HTML content was loaded using a secure, HTTPS connection, but additional content on the page is referenced by an HTTP call which includes no security.

-Linking to only secure content helps ensure the integrity of the content on your site and provides a more secure shopping experience for your visitors.
+Linking to only secure content helps ensure the integrity of the content and provides a more secure shopping experience.

 Linking to insecure content presents the opportunity for malicious activity such as sniffing and man-in-the-middle attacks.
 For mixed passive content, such as image, audio, or other media source, a malicious party can alter the image or media and change what is displayed to the visitor.
 Mixed passive content does not allow for alteration of any other part of the page.